 If you love gardening but your weather doesn’t allow for it in the fall or winter you’re going to love this list.
 Even if you’re an apartment dweller looking to grow a few fresh veggies; these are vegetables you can grow indoors in the fall and winter.
 You can also grow herbs indoors, see How to Grow 8 Awesome Herbs Indoors All Year Long.

-Requirements for growing indoors.
-You’ll need a window that offers 4 – 6 hours of consistent sunlight.
+- Really you don’t need a lot of special equipment, unless you don’t have a window with good sunlight.
+The best thing you can do is find a window that offers 4 – 6 hours of consistent sunlight.
 If that isn’t possible then you can invest in some grow lights to make sure your vegetables get enough light for growth.

 14 Vegetables You Can Grow Indoors in the Fall and Winter

 This spicy salad green does particularly well indoors.
 The more light it gets the more production you’ll see.
 The great thing is you can cut arugula and it will come back again over and over.
 Just about any pot will do as long as the drainage is good.
 Check out Roquette Arugula.

 Bell & Hot Peppers

 Another wonderful vegetable you can grow indoors are bell and hot peppers.
 You’ll need to make sure you have a rich soil with lots of nutrients, and of course good drainage.
 I use my DIY Soil Mix.
 Depending on the size of your pot you will want to put 3 – 4 seeds in each container.
 Your peppers do need temperatures above 65 degrees to grow and the more sunlight the better!